xarray-contrib/xoak/design_notes.md

 - Data structures not available elsewhere (Python packages)
 - More flexible implementations (e.g., allow user-defined distance functions)
+- More control of underlying parallelisation, e.g., with Dask

 Possible solutions for efficient implementation and their main advantage: